 The film’s psychological portrait – in seeing Robert Montgomery starting to crack under the weight of the guilt he carries – adds a particularly interesting dimension.
 However, it is after this point that the film seems to falter somewhat, giving some of the characters particularly ill-motivated actions – Olivia, for example, takes the hatbox back from the inspector when keeping it would surely be the crowning achievement in her psychological battle to prove Danny guilty, and for no apparent reason she hands it back to Danny – unopened too.
 (At this point the film could have branched out into a real cat-and-mouse game).
 Equally, the police inspector turns up with evidence that Danny was not only seen with the missing woman but absent from his room on the night of the murder – but lets him go after Danny offers a nominal lie to explain it away.

 This is a film that would benefit enormously from a modern remake.
 It was remade, but not very well as Night Must Fall (1964) by director Karel Reisz with Albert Finney as Danny and Mona Washbourne as Mrs Bramson.
+There was also a television version produced in 1954 starring Terry Kilburn and with Una O’Connor as Mrs Bramson, while the play has also been adapted for radio.
 A modern remake would readapt the play for the 1990s, allowing the sexual tensions their natural reign and cutting out the woolly-headed motivations that the film’s period allowed it to get away with.